Eymet, Sunday 26 September 2010.

 Report by Garreth Duncan

 We prepared for the match in true French fashion with a game of boules on the outfield.
-But ours was not the only game in town, as the Mayor was in attendance for the local ladies’ football team’s first game, which Eymet’s girls beat a team in, er, red and black, by the crushing margin of 14-0.
-Great entertainment for us at the innings break, perhaps not the greatest omen for the Allstars.
+But ours was not the only game in town, as the Mayor was in attendance for the local ladies’ football team’s first game, in which Eymet’s girls beat a team in, er, red and black, by the crushing margin of 14-0.
+Great entertainment for the local crowd, perhaps not the greatest omen for the Allstars.

 Paul Nicol had surprisingly not been asked to bowl against St Aulaye the day before, and he showed us what we’d missed with the spell of the day.
 After removing Hinds and Fabb to catches to Tarka at slip and Ben Hampton at gully, he then had Bailey caught by KP and castled Morgan.
 Although the leader of the Nicolite faction couldn’t quite add another “Michelle” to his collection, by the time he’d finished Eymet were 46-6 and we were in complete control.